-ASciNA is lead by the board (Vorstand) consisting of the officers and chapter heads while the past presidents provide continuity.
-Our board members are distinguished Austrian scientists or scholars who live and work in the United States--most of them for a decade or more.
+ASciNA is governed by the Board of Directors (Vorstand), which is composed of elected officers and chapter presidents, while past presidents provide continuity.
+Our board members are distinguished Austrian scientists and scholars, living or having lived and worked in the United States, Canada, or Mexico – most of them for a decade or more.

 Dr. Thomas Wallner is a Principal Investigator and Manager of the Fuels, Engine and Aftertreatment Research Section at Argonne National Laboratory’s Center for Transportation.
 In this role Thomas and his team plan, perform and analyze work for research projects on engine and combustion topics spanning a range of fuels including hydrogen and natural gas, gasoline and alcohol fuels as well as diesel fuel and its alternatives.
 Before joining Argonne in 2005, Thomas worked for the Institute for Internal Combustion Engines and Thermodynamics at Graz University of Technology, where he also graduated with a MS (Dipl-Ing.) in 2001 and a PhD (Dr. tech.) in 2004 in Mechanical Engineering.